bitid/bitid/BIP_draft.md

 # Backward compatibility

-Since not all wallets will provide support for the proposed `bitid:` scheme, a manual challenge is also possible :
+Since not all wallets will provide support for the proposed `bitid` scheme, a manual challenge is also possible :

 ![](http://i.imgur.com/Giz0fGQ.png)